-This sorcery works under default parameters but as in every game-engine you can set up colliders at your liking to match your desired interaction results.
-This definition could be applied to being able to walk on the firm ground but sink progressively as you go into muddy dirt or enter a flowing river.
+This sorcery: operates within default parameters, but as is the case in every game engine, you can configure colliders to your preferences to align with your desired interaction outcomes.
+This definition can be applied to scenarios such as walking on solid ground while gradually sinking into muddy terrain or entering a flowing river.

 Here we could state that the player is walking along the map and decides to enter the river, this literal information could translate into colliders design in a way that define at which height the player is walking on and triggers that are modifying the player speed and turn it slower as it goes further into the river.
 This does indeed happen in our Avatar Garden environment: